Kenyon Coleman: New York Jets

 On March 6, 2007 he was signed by the New York Jets as an unrestricted free agent, becoming a starter and leading all NFL defensive ends in tackles with 90.
-The next year, he made 64 tackles, a half sack and 2 passes defensed.
+The next year, he made 64 tackles, a half sack and two passes defensed.

 On April 25, 2009, he was traded to the Cleveland Browns along with Brett Ratliff, Abram Elam, a first round pick (#17-Josh Freeman) and a second round pick (#52-David Veikune), as part of a trade to acquire the fifth overall pick in the 2009 NFL draft to select Mark Sanchez.

 Cleveland Browns

 In Cleveland, he was reunited with former New York Jets head coach Eric Mangini and played as the Browns left defensive end starter.
-He registered 38 tackles, 1.5 sacks and 2 passes defensed.
-The next year, he recorded 68 tackles, 2.5 sacks and 3 fumble recoveries.
+He registered 38 tackles, 1.5 sacks and two passes defensed.
+The next year, he recorded 68 tackles, 2.5 sacks and three fumble recoveries.
 He was released on February 9, 2011.

 Dallas Cowboys (second stint)

-On July 30, 2011, after losing Stephen Bowen in free agency and hiring his former Browns defensive coordinator Rob Ryan, the Cowboys signed him as a free agent to a 2-year contract worth $3.75 million.
-During his second stint with the Cowboys, he was named the starter at left defensive end, and his physical size and strength was used to improve the team's run defense, starting 15-of-16 games, while making 44 tackles (tenth on the team), one sack, 5 tackles for loss (fifth on the team), 2 passes defensed and 4 quarterback pressures.
+On July 30, 2011, after losing Stephen Bowen in free agency and hiring his former Browns defensive coordinator Rob Ryan, the Cowboys signed him as a free agent to a two-year contract worth $3.75 million.
+During his second stint with the Cowboys, he was named the starter at left defensive end, and his physical size and strength was used to improve the team's run defense, starting 15-of-16 games, while making 44 tackles (tenth on the team), one sack, five tackles for loss (fifth on the team), two passes defensed and four quarterback pressures.

-In 2012, his season ended early with a torn triceps in his left arm (suffered against the Philadelphia Eagles) that required season-ending surgery, he finished with 5 starts (missed two games with a knee injury), 22 tackles, 2 quarterback pressures and one forced fumble.
+In 2012, his season ended early with a torn triceps in his left arm (suffered against the Philadelphia Eagles) that required season-ending surgery, he finished with five starts (missed two games with a knee injury), 22 tackles, two quarterback pressures and one forced fumble.

 New Orleans Saints

 On April 1, 2013, Coleman signed a one-year deal with the New Orleans Saints, reuniting him once again with the former Dallas Cowboys' defensive coordinator Rob Ryan.
-On August 7, the team announced that he suffered a torn pectoral muscle and would miss the entire 2013 season.
+On August 7, the team announced that he had suffered a torn pectoral muscle and would miss the entire 2013 season.
 On August 19, he was placed on the injured reserve list.
 He announced his retirement on February 21, 2014.